 There may be cases where you can not either install or upgrade required dependencies to generate the documents, so in this case, one way to create the documentation is through a docker container.
 The first step is to check if docker is installed in your host, otherwise check main docker page for installation instructions.
-Once installed, run the following script from project root directory docs/build/html
+Once installed, run the following script from project root directory

-'''

-docker run --rm -v $PWD:/TF sphinxdoc/sphinx \

-bash -c 'cd /TF && \

-pip3 install plantuml -r ./docs/requirements.txt && make doc'

-'''
+''' docker run --rm -v $PWD:/tf-a sphinxdoc/sphinx \ bash -c 'cd /tf-a && apt-get update && apt-get install -y curl plantuml && curl -sSL https://install.python-poetry.org | python3 - && ~/.local/bin/poetry install && ~/.local/bin/poetry run make doc' '''

 The above command fetches the sphinxdoc/sphinx container from docker hub, launches the container, installs documentation requirements and finally creates the documentation.
-Once done, exit the container and output from the build process will be placed in:
+Once done, exit the container and output from the build process will be placed in: docs/build/html.